Guy-Shaw/textbounds/README.md

 --format=_formatspecifier_

-Where format specifier is something sort of like a printf format, except that the the only format placeholders are { %f , %l , %c , and %% }.
+Where format specifier is something sort of like a printf format, except that the only format placeholders are
+ { %f , %l , %c , and %% }.

 1. %f gets replaced with the filename